-British Pie Week is upon us once again (5-11 March 2018), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
+For British Pie Week (7-13 March 2022) it's time to pick out some of the best pies to be had in our fine capital, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble (but still delicious) pie & mash shop versions.
 While some foodies are pedantic about pies, for us whether it was encased in pastry or topped with mash, if we cleared our plates, then it made the cut.

-Arguably London's premier pie-maker, Holborn Dining Room's Head Chef Calum has always been one to create some unbeatable pies (as a quick look at his Instagram feed will show you).
-And now he's taking things even further with a whole Pie Room in the restaurant and a new pie menu too.
-That menu will change regularly but he's kicked things off with beef cheek suet pudding, chicken, girolle and tarragon pie, hot pork pie and curried mutton shoulder pie.
+Indisputably London's premier pie-maker, Holborn Dining Room's Head Chef Calum has always been one to create some unbeatable pies (as a quick look at his Instagram feed will show you).
+He has a dedicated Pie Room private dining room in the restaurant and a special pie section of menu too.
+One of the classics on the menu is the curried mutton pie with mango salsa.
+There's also an amazing veggie option - their Dauphinoise potato, Winterdale cheddar & caramelised onion pie

 So yes, if you're serious about pies, this is the one place you must visit.

 16a Bedford Street, London WC2E 9HE

 The latest Blacklock restaurant in Covent Garden brought with it a few new dishes - but the one that's really turning heads is their brand new pie.
 It's made with beef, bone marrow and Colston Basset blue cheese and encased in the crumbliest suet pastry.
 It immediately became one of London's best pies.
 That it comes with a pot of Blacklock gravy to pour over merely, seals the deal.